ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

           - This container also has minimum requirements of RAM and CPU `resources`.
 Its `containerPort` has a `name` too, and its number is the one used by default by the exporter, matching the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service).

       - `spec.volumes`\
-        This section declares the volumes that can be mounted in the pod.
+        This section declares the volumes that will be mounted in the pod.
 In particular, here are enabled all the volumes mounted in the Valkey container:

         - `cache-valkey-storage`\
           Invokes the `cache-valkey` `PersistentVolumeClaim` declared earlier for enabling the persistent storage that will contain Valkey's working data.